Josh Funk's Guide to Writing Picture Books

 Head first.
 Give it your all.
 If you’re gonna write, then write your heart out.
 Get your manuscript(s) critiqued by other writers.
 Do the learning necessary.
 And submit!
 Submit to agents.
 Submit to editors (that accept unsolicited submissions, of course).

 You’re never going to get published if you don’t write.
-That statement may seem obvious, but you have to remember that fact every time you get a rejection letter (or the absence of a rejection letter).
+That statement may seem obvious, but you have to remember that fact every time you get a rejection letter (or the black hole absence of a rejection letter).

 You can’t just dip your feet in the water.
 If you never finish your story, it will surely not get published.
 If you don’t get it critiqued and revise, odds are likely that it’s not quite ready for prime time.
 And if it never gets sent to agents and editors, it’s not gonna magically publish itself (although that would be pretty cool).